-CCLA aims to vote at all UK and overseas company meetings where we have holdings.
-The CBF Church of England Investment Fund did not support 20% of resolutions at investee companies this quarter (15% for the UK Equity Fund, 23% for the Better World Global Equity Fund).
+CCLA aims to vote at all company meetings where we have portfolio holdings.
+The Catholic Investment Fund did not support 19% of the resolutions proposed by management at our investee companies this quarter.

 Our most common reason for withholding support for the re-election of a director this quarter was remuneration concerns (c. one in three).
 Lack of diversity at director level was the second most common reason, at approx. one in four.
 This is a marked increase on previous quarters.

 We aim to support all pro-active shareholder proposals, particularly where a proposal complements one of our existing engagement priorities.
-On proposals relating to equity and diversity this quarter, we supported the proposal at Amazon seeking Median and Adjusted Gender/Racial Pay Gaps, along with calls for a report on the Effectiveness of Diversity, Equity, and Inclusion Efforts at Danaher.
+One example of a proposal relating to equity and diversity that we supported this quarter, was that seeking a Median and Adjusted Gender/Racial Pay Gaps report at Amazon.